By Caroline DeFilippo, MD MPH | Internal Medicine

 Who Should Get the Flu Shot?

-The Centers for Disease Control and Prevention recommends that everyone age six months of age and older get vaccinated; however, the flu shot is particularly important for pregnant women, senior citizens, and young children.
+The Centers for Disease Control and Prevention recommends that everyone age six months of age and older get vaccinated; however, the flu shot is particularly important for pregnant women, adults age 50 and above, and children.

 People with the following chronic medical conditions should also strongly consider getting the flu vaccine: